0x53A/ractor-wormhole/README.md

 }
 ```

-This strongly couples this crate to serde and bincode, which i'm not exactly happy about, but well, better than nothing.
+This strongly couples this crate to serde and bincode, which I'm not exactly happy about, but well, better than nothing.

 It's important that both ``ActorRef<T>`` and ``RpcReplyPort<T>`` MUST **always** be serialized through the ``ContextSerializable`` interface!

 ## Relationship to Ractor Cluster

 This project is not related to, and does not depend on, the ractor native clustering.
 It can be used in conjunction with a cluster on one or both sides.

+## Components

+You create your ractor actors as usual.
+You instantiate one ``Nexus``.
+This Nexus can hold multiple ``Portal``s (endpoints of connections).
+Two Portals connect to each other through a ``Conduit``.
+The exact instantiation of this Portal depends on the chosen Conduit (transport).
+In the case of Websocket, which is implemented in this library, the server side will listen on a specific port and create one Portal per connected client; in the case of the Websocket client, it will establish a websocket connection to a server and wrap that connection in a Portal.

+While you technically could instantiate multiple ``Nexus``es (Nexi?), (there are no static variables or anything), there isn't really any upside to it.

+When you have the Nexus and one or more Portals, you can publish Actors to them.

+Actors published to the Nexus are immediatly available to all Portals, current and future.
+Actors published to a specific Portal are only available to that Portal and not any neighboring ones.

 ## Example